apigee/edge-gcp/multinode-autoscale/jinja/README.md

 ## Troubleshootig

 It uses ansible based scripts for multi node installation and there can be cases where the instances doesnt get up after 15 - 30 minutes.
 It may require additional diaganosis on what may have gone wrong in installation.

+- Check if apigee-edge.yaml properties are correct.
+Check if private key, public key, repo user, repo password and  license files are set correctly.
 - ssh to management server box which will be typically the vm with name "RESOUCE-NAME"-apigee-mgmt
-- Go to /tmp/apigee/log directory and you can find two log files - ansible.log and other is setup-root.log.
-You can look into these logs to find out what might have gone wrong.
+- Go to /tmp/apigee/log directory and you can find two log files - ansible.log and setup-root.log.
+Looking into those files can provide clue to what may have gone wrong.

 ## License